kimesai-dev/freedom-skiptracer/README.md

 # freedom-skiptracer

-This project provides a simple skip tracing utility that searches free public data sources for phone numbers associated with a property address.
-It uses Playwright with a headless Chromium browser to better mimic real browsers and avoid simple anti-bot protections.
+This project provides a simple skip tracing tool powered by Decodo's Web Scraper API.
+It reads property addresses from `input.csv`, scrapes TruePeopleSearch with JavaScript rendering, and writes the first result to `output.csv`.

 ## Installation